Urban82/Aes256/README.md

 ## About

-Aes256 is a library written in C++ that offer AES 256 bit encryptation and decryptation.
+Aes256 is a library written in C++ that offer AES 256 bit encryption and decryption.

-It use a salt to extend the encryptation key to 256 bit.
-The encrypted stream is aware of this salt and of the padding added to complete last encryptation block.
+It use a salt to extend the encryption key to 256 bit.
+The encrypted stream is aware of this salt and of the padding added to complete last encryption block.

 A test of functionalities (with test of the AES 256 test vectors) is included.